ShivamXD6/ROM-Shifter/README.md

   * ~15.60 GB in 1m 1s (Internal Storage, UFS 4.0, 5 Apps) - Poco X6 Pro
   * ~811.42 MB in 10s (Internal Storage, eMMC 5.1, 1 App) - realme 3 Pro
   * ~509 MB in 34s (SD Card, 2 Apps) - Redmi 10C
+* Updated Benchmarks are 15% much better than mentioned one, because of improved parallel processing.
 * Fully compresses base APKs and split APKs along with other backup components.

   * This results in backup sizes around 3% smaller for a single app and 15%+ smaller for bulk